Stanny2017/frontendmasters-demo/notebook/webpack-fundaments.md

 ### some common plugins

 1. `html-webpack-plugin`: automaticly generate the `dist/index.html` with the script js file in output. when you change filename and other thing it update itself automaticly. with this handy plugin, we don't need to manully change the script resource whichy insert in the index.html file.
+2. `clean-webpack-plugin`: clean the dist folder firsr when build new bundles.

 ## webpack.config.js